Introduction goes here

 38

-Order to the same to settle by payment with the advice and consent of the council of these parts and for the king's convenience, some sums of money due to some people of the duchy or others, for their wages of the time they stood in the service of the king and his ancestors in the duchy.
+Order to the same to settle by payment with the advice and consent of the council of these parts and for the king's convenience, certain wages for the time they stood in the service of the king and his ancestors in the duchy.

 By C.